-This is an A Level which comprises practical work, set plays, the study of theatre practitioners and work on live productions seen.
-It requires a willingness to work as part of a team, communication skills and the ability for individuals to think independently.
+This is an A Level which comprises practical work, set plays, the study of theatre practitioners and work on live productions seen. .
+It is an exciting and creative course which requires a willingness to work as part of a team, to think independently and to develop communication skills.
 It is a challenging and demanding discipline both intellectually and artistically.

-Pupils should have attained at least an A grade in GCSE Drama, preferably an A*.
-Those who have not studied Drama for GCSE should have extra-curricular performance experience and an A grade in GCSE English.
-Performing in front of an audience is a central component, alongside strong written evaluative skills and a genuine passion for theatre in a wide range of forms.
+Pupils should have attained at least a 7 in GCSE Drama, preferably an 8/9.
+Those who have not studied Drama for GCSE should have extra-curricular performance experience and a 7+ grade in GCSE English.
+Performing in front of an audience is a central component, alongside strong written analytical and evaluative skills and a genuine passion for theatre in a wide range of forms.
 The subject is ideal for those who are creative, experimental, logical and collaborative.

 Key subject aims

-The aims of the Advanced Edexcel GCE in Drama and Theatre are to encourage students to:
+The aims of the Advanced Level AQA GCE in Drama and Theatre are to encourage students to:

 Content and Assessment Overview